Andrej Kollár (ice hockey, born 1999)

-Andrej Kollár (born 4 November 1999) is a Slovak professional ice hockey forward currently playing for HC Kometa Brno in the Czech Extraliga (ELH).
+Andrej Kollár (born 4 November 1999) is a Slovak professional ice hockey player who is a forward for HC Kometa Brno of the Czech Extraliga (ELH).

 Career

 Kollár began his career with HK Dukla Trenčín, playing in their various Jr. teams in 2015.
 Later he played in Jr. teams for HK Nitra between 2016 and 2018.
 After that he played for their senior team.

 Kollár previously played for HK Dukla Trenčín, HK Orange 20, HK Nitra and Muskegon Lumberjacks of the United States Hockey League.